About the profile areas

 Location and boundaries

-Berwick (South) is bounded by the Princes Freeway in the north, the Cardinia Creek in the east, Grices Road in the south and the Berwick Town Drain and the suburb of Narre Warren in the west.
+Berwick (South) is bounded by the Princes Freeway in the north, the Cardinia Creek in the east, Grices Road in the south and Clyde Road, the suburb of Narre Warren South, the Berwick Town Drain and the suburb of Narre Warren in the west.

 Berwick is named after Berwick-on-Tweed, England.

 2015 ABS ERP